hssmalo/steampunkfantasy/rules.md

 - Rev=reverse
 - - = no action
 - Chase: move towards nearest enemy.
+- Follow: Are only available through special unit ordering other units to follow, and all units under these orders move one hex closer to this unit.
+If multiple units are odering units to follow, you can chose which to follow.
 - 360$^0$: rotate in any direction you want.
 - Flee: Move in any hex you like as long as you move further away from the enemy.
 If no such hex is available, move to a hex which is not closer to the enemy
 If still no such hex is available, let your enemy move your unit to any hex he/she likes